Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Model and Numerical Methods

 \subsubsection{Grid, resolution and units}

-The numerical domain is described here for the fiducial simulation \texttt{ZNF-FID}, with alterations for the other four simulations outlined in Table \ref{table:list_global_simulations}.
+The numerical domain is described here for the fiducial simulation \texttt{ZNF-FID}, with changes made in the other four simulations outlined in Table \ref{table:list_global_simulations}.
 In spherical radius, a logarithmic grid with 512 cells spans $r\in[R_0,10R_0]$, such that the radial cell width scales as $\delta{r}\propto{r}$.
 The azimuthal domain covers $\phi \in [0, 2\pi]$ with 512 uniformly spaced cells.
 In the meridional direction, 128 uniformly spaced cells span $\theta \in [1.27, 1.87]$, corresponding to $z = \pm 4H$ about the midplane.
-This is extended with two geometrically stretched buffer regions of 32 cells each in $\theta \in [0.90, 1.27]$ and $\theta \in [1.87, 2.25]$, respectively.
-Therefore, the resulting computational domain is a spherical wedge extending to $z=\pm 8H$ in the meridional direction, as illustrated by the quarter-azimuthal wedge render shown in Fig. \ref{fig:comparison_3D_plot}. \\ We define two reference timescales: $t_{\text{in}}=2\pi/\Omega_K(R_{\text{in}})$ corresponding to the orbital period at the innermost radius, and $t_{\textrm{DZI}}=2\pi/\Omega_K(R_{\textrm{DZI}})=8 t_{\text{in}}$, corresponding to the orbital period at the dead--active zone interface.
-Code units are chosen such that $GM=\rho_0=T_0=R_0=1$.
-Finally, the scale-free nature of the setup is broken by the introduction of the dead--active zone interface, which imposes a fixed physical location for the sharp ionisation transition.
-Consequently, the length scales in the results are normalised such that ${R_{\textrm{DZI}}}\sim1$ au.
-However, it is emphasised that $R_0=1$ for the purposes of interpreting the analysis of the fields, which are presented in code units.
+This is extended by two geometrically stretched buffer regions of 32 cells each in $\theta \in [0.90, 1.27]$ and $\theta \in [1.87, 2.25]$, respectively.
+Therefore, the resulting computational domain is a spherical wedge extending to $z=\pm 8H$ in the meridional direction, as illustrated by the quarter-azimuthal wedge rendering shown in Fig. \ref{fig:comparison_3D_plot}. \\ We define two reference timescales: $t_{\text{in}}=2\pi/\Omega_\text{K}(R_0)$ corresponding to the orbital period at the innermost radius, and $t_{\textrm{DZI}}=2\pi/\Omega_\text{K}(R_{\textrm{DZI}})=8 t_{\text{in}}$, corresponding to the orbital period at the dead--active zone interface.
+Code units are chosen such that $GM=\rho_0=T_0=R_0=1$. \\ Finally, the scale-free nature of the setup is broken by the introduction of the dead--active zone interface, which imposes a fixed physical location for the sharp ionisation transition in the inner disc.
+Consequently, we normalise the length scales in all the results by ${R_{\textrm{DZI}}}=4R_0 =1$ au, thereby consistently emphasising that this model applies only to the inner disc.\footnote{Whilst numerically convenient, the choice of $\varepsilon=0.1$ leads to an effective midplane temperature roughly 2--3 times higher than expected at $R=R_\text{DZI}$.
+However, this has no bearing on our results, given the relative simplicity of our disc model.} However, we stress that $R_0=1 = 0.25\,\text{au}$ for the purposes of interpreting the analysis of the fields, which are presented in code units.